-Welcome to 1301 Physics Laboratory!
-This lab exercise is meant to introduce you to measurement procedures, uncertainties in measurement, and the computer software that you will be using throughout the course.
-It will be worth your time to read through this entire lab and the next one as there are many helpful tips and references that you may want to use in later labs.
+Welcome!
+This lab exercise and the one that follows are meant to introduce you to measurement procedures, uncertainties in measurement, and the computer software you will be using throughout this course.
+It will be worth your time to read through this entire lab and the suggested reading material.